 Serve with lemon wedges or cocktail sauce.

 Finally, here’s a refreshing sweet drink bursting with citrus flavor.
-During the 18th century, you could find a treat known as an Orange Cream, a beverage made from oranges, water, sugar, and eggs.
+During the 18th century, you could find a treat known as Orange Cream, a beverage made from oranges, water, sugar, and eggs.
 English author Hannah Glasse included her recipe in a collection entitled “Art of Cookery Made Plain and Easy”, which was revised in the United States in 1796.

 Here is a recipe for an Orange Julius, a more modern take on this classic fruit concoction. (by Kelli Foster)